stealjs/steal-tools/doc/types/builder-options.md

-@typedef {{}} stealTools.buildOptions buildOptions
+@typedef {{}} steal-tools.BuilderOptions BuilderOptions
+@parent steal-tools.types

-@description Options used throughout the build process.
+Options used to configure the build process.

 @option {Boolean} [minify=true] Whether the source code is minified prior to writing.